Hoodening: Twentieth-century revival

 Writing in 1967, the folklorist Barnett Field claimed that at some point after Maylam's book was published, hoodening had "died out.
 The Horses were hung up in the stables, and when the tractors came, were taken out and burnt on the bonfire."
 Doel and Doel later suggested that it was the impact of the First World War which effectively ended the tradition.
 Field noted that the first revival of the custom after the war took place at the 1936 Kent District Folk-Dance Festival at Aylesford.
 A new horse was specially created for this festival, and was modelled on an older example that had been used at Sarre.
 The hobby horse had not previously had any connection with Morris dancing, although was adopted as a totem animal for several Morris sides after the Second World War.
 This revival in the usage of the horse was heavily influenced by Maylam's book.

 The Aylesford horse was adopted by the Ravensbourne Morris Men, a Morris troupe based in the West Kentish village of Keston, in 1947.
 The Ravensbourne Morris's hoodening tradition is the earliest known variant of the custom to exist in West Kent, although there are accounts of a hooden horse being located at Balgowan School in the West Kentish town of Beckenham during the 1930s.
 At the 1945 celebration marking British victory in the Second World War, a horse was brought out in Acol; this instance has been described as "a kind of missing link between tradition and revival" because the horse had been used as part of the historical hoodening tradition up until the mid-1920s.

-Barnett Field (1912–2000) as born at Wych Cross in the Ashdown Forest and subsequently educated at Tunbridge Wells.
+Barnett Field (1912–2000) was born at Wych Cross in the Ashdown Forest and subsequently educated at Tunbridge Wells.
 He trained as a banker before working as manager of the Hythe and Folkestone branches of the Westminster Bank until his retirement in 1979.
 Field and his wife, Olive Ridley, had a keen interest in folk dances; she established the Folkestone National Folk Dance Group in 1950, and he founded the East Kent Morris Men in 1953.
-Field constructed a hooden horse for the group to use, based in large part on the Deal horse photographed for Maylam's book, and unveiled it at the Folkestone celebrations for the Coronation of Queen Elizabeth II in June 1953.
+Field constructed a hooden horse for the group to use, based in large part on the Deal horse photographed for Maylam's book, and unveiled it at the Folkestone celebrations for the coronation of Elizabeth II in June 1953.
 After this, it came to be used by both the East Kent Morris Men and the Folkestone District National Dance Group's Handbell Ringers, who took it with them for performances in various parts of continental Europe, including Austria, the Netherlands, Yugoslavia, Sweden, and Czechoslovakia, developing what came to be known as "handbell hoodening".
 The Handbell Ringers also brought out the horse to accompany them as they went around in public collecting money for charity at Christmas time.